jadecobra/python_tdd_exercises/source/data_structures/none.rst

   the test passes

-* I add a new note
+* I add a new comment

   .. code-block:: python
     :lineno-start: 26